 Remote work is sometimes also called telework or telecommuting.
 The phrase was coined in the 1970s to explain a style of work where employees don’t work from an office environment.
 But until recently, telecommuting was reserved for a narrow number of roles and professions, whereas remote work is a phenomenon that is quickly expanding to cover most knowledge workers worldwide.

 Finally, let’s break down some facts about remote work:

 Numerous studies have shown the productivity levels of remote workers to be high.
-However, remote workers also exhibit higher degrees of self-motivation, responsibility, and accountability.
+However, remote workers also exhibit higher self-motivation, responsibility, and accountability degrees.
 These traits make it much less likely for them to play Solitaire during work hours than their office counterparts.

-Resisting the temptation to always be available is one of the challenges remote workers face daily.
-Many companies realized this challenge quickly and put processes in place to make sure their employees have time for themselves, family, and friends, as well as fitness and wellbeing.
+Resisting the temptation to always be available is a challenge for remote workers.
+Many companies realized this challenge quickly and put processes in place to ensure their employees have time for themselves, their personal life, family members, and friends, as well as for fitness and well-being.

 Building team cohesion and a sense of belonging don’t come instantly in remote companies.
-Because of the physical distance, teams and companies act deliberately to encourage and promote unity.
+Because of the physical distance and difference in time zones, distributed teams and companies act deliberately to encourage and promote unity.
 There are many ways to promote team-building in remote companies, such as organizing offsite team retreats or bonding exercises, scheduling casual online meetings, and celebrating employee birthdays.

 As with any other advance in the workplace, working remotely has its own set of benefits and challenges.
 Let’s break them down!